jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 So not looking at the precedence of rules, the rules can be viewed as follows:

-*-	Access symbol is decisive*
+- *Access symbol is decisive*

-*-	You sooner exit than enter*
+- *You sooner exit than enter*

-*-	You sooner exit a procedure than an object*
+- *You sooner exit a procedure than an object*

-*-	You sooner reference an interface than redirect it*
+- *You sooner reference an interface than redirect it*

-*- You sooner redirect a diamond than reference it*
+- *You sooner redirect a diamond than reference it*

 #### Bidirection

 If *no rule* determines direction then the direction is either not expressed in the diagram or the direction goes both ways.

 |![](images/Symbol%20Language%20(2004).076.png)|<p>![](images/Symbol%20Language%20(2004).077.png)</p><p></p>|
 | :-: | :-: |
 |![](images/Symbol%20Language%20(2004).078.png)|![](images/Symbol%20Language%20(2004).079.png)|

 The direction *certainly* goes both ways if both ends have an access symbol:

 |![](images/Symbol%20Language%20(2004).080.png)|![](images/Symbol%20Language%20(2004).081.png)|![](images/Symbol%20Language%20(2004).080.png)|
 | :-: | :-: | :-: |